eslint/eslint/docs/rules/no-div-regex.md

-# Disallow Regexs That Look Like Division (no-div-regex)
+# Disallow Regular Expressions That Look Like Division (no-div-regex)

 Require regex literals to escape division operators.